jacobkus/jacobkus/README.md

 ---

 I am developing **Heart** an agency-grade system inspired by the movie *Heart of Stone (2023)*, that harnesses generative AI to predict and interact with extended reality.
-This project seamlessly integrates Full-Stack Development with advanced Generative AI and ML/DL expertise. **Heart** stands as my magnum opus—a lifelong endeavor that embodies my utmost commitment and vision.
+This project seamlessly integrates Full-Stack Development with advanced Generative AI, ML/DL and Neuroscience expertise. **Heart** stands as my magnum opus—a lifelong endeavor that embodies my utmost commitment and vision.

 ## 📫 Let’s Connect!
 Want to chat or keep up with the journey?
 Let’s connect!